semgrep/semgrep-docs/docs/semgrep-appsec-platform/bitbucket-pr-comments.md

 Confirm that you have the correct connection and access:

 1. In your Semgrep AppSec Platform account, click **Settings > Source code managers**.
-2. Check that an entry for your GitHub org exists and is correct.
+2. Check that an entry for your Bitbucket workspace exists and is correct.

 ### Define the `BITBUCKET_TOKEN` environment variable